-The title or form of title designated as the preferred title for a work should be either a commonly used title or form of title in the language and script preferred by the agency creating the data, the original title of the work, or the title most commonly found in resources embodying the work.
+The title designated as the preferred title for a work should be (in order of preference) the title most frequently found in resources embodying the work in its original language, the title as found in reference sources, or the title most frequently found in resources embodying the work.

-References to the preferred name or title should be made from variant names and titles and from variant forms of the name or title that are found in resources associated with the entity or in reference sources, or that the user might be expected to use when searching for a name or title.
+References to the preferred name or title should be made from variant names and titles and from variant forms of the name or title that are found in resources associated with the entity or in reference sources, or that the user might use when searching for a name or title.